-The proposed development is categorised as 'more vulnerable'.
-The site is located in Flood Zone 2.
-The proposed development is therefore appropriate at this location.
+In accordance with the NPPF Guidelines, the proposed development use is categorised as 'more vulnerable'.
+The site is located in Flood Zone 2 (i.e. medium probability flooding).
+The proposed development is therefore considered appropriate at this location.

-The site is located in close proximity to the River Colne with the risk of fluvial flooding.
+The site is located in close proximity to The Roxbourne with the risk of fluvial flooding.